tedpilcher1/tedpilcher1/README.md

 ## Hi there 👋
-I'm a software engineer at Moody's Analytics and in my free time I research AI areas including neuro-evolution and genetic algorithms.
+I'm a software engineer at Moody's and in my free time I like to research neuro-evolution and genetic algorithms.

 <!--
 Papers: